 Making small changes to your diet might be all it takes to beat diseases that plague so many Americans.
 One study found that eating more fruits and veggies can prevent or delay diabetes, while those who eat whole grains help prevent colorectal cancer.

-Eating healthily helps prevent the onset of many diseases, including heart disease, cancer, and type 2 diabetes.
-Also, to keep good health, it’s advisable to get screened by a medical professional regularly.
+Eating healthy can help prevent the onset of many diseases, including heart disease, cancer, and type 2 diabetes.
+It’s a good idea to get regular health checkups to stay healthy.
 A heart doctor, for example, can prescribe diet and lifestyle changes that will help you maintain a healthy heart.
+Regular screenings and following medical advice are key steps in staying ahead of potential diseases.

 Healthy Foods to Beating Diseases